 Quite clearly Jens is the kind of guest who would bring only the highest quality chocolates to a dinner party.

 Each of the three sets begins with the same internal framework that first featured in 75187 BB-8 (later used in 75230 Porg and then 75225 Yoda), and anyone with experience building BrickHeadz will instantly have flashbacks.
 The similarity between this signature line of collectible figures made of LEGO bricks and the new buildable helmet subtheme is obvious, leading some Star Wars collectors to dub them BucketHeadz.

 Asked if LEGO had ever entertained the notion Niels laughed the suggestion off, saying “not that I remember, but with the humour we have in the LEGO Star Wars design team it could very well have happened.”

 While attaching the panels Jen’s comment about having fewer construction limitations came to mind, because the side facets have fewer points of contact than normal and there is slightly less clutch action (aka grip) than most builders are used to.
-A steady hand and a touch of patience is all that’s needed, so put away any thoughts of modelling cement.
+A steady hand and a touch of patience is all that’s needed, so put away any thoughts of modeling cement.